opensearch-project/project-website/_posts/2025-05-05-Introducing-MCP-in-OpenSearch.md

 ### Section 1.2: Standalone OpenSearch MCP server

 The built-in MCP server in OpenSearch, described in section 1.1, is only available starting with version 3.0.
-To use MCP with older versions, you can run the standalone MCP server outside the OpenSearch cluster.
+To use MCP with earlier versions, you can run the standalone MCP server outside of the OpenSearch cluster.

 The standalone architecture uses a straightforward flow: